 Suzette Montreuil, executive director for the NWT Senior Society said promoting senior independence in such a project would be ideal, based on what her society finds Northern seniors want.

-“The big thing with is seniors want to stay in their own home and it is a very high (percentage ) – 80 per cent of seniors — want to stay in their own home,” she said.
+“The big thing with seniors is they want to stay in their own home and it is a very high (percentage ) – 80 per cent of seniors — want to stay in their own home,” she said.

 She added that there are obstacles that older people face when living independently, however, that supportive housing as proposed by the Avens board, could assist.
 Among them include the ability to get repair work in houses as contractors tend to want larger projects rather than small maintenance projects, she said.